 These are days that are hard, and I find myself looking back on those single years realizing I did not savor those moments as much as I should have: uninterrupted sleep, awakening truly refreshed and eager to serve the Lord, enjoying an uninterrupted cup of hot coffee while reading God’s Word without distraction.
 There was nothing wrong with longing for a husband and family of my own, and my God so generously blessed me with them.
 However, I was foolish not to fully embrace my singleness at that time and treasure it for the sweet gift from God that it was.

 Sometimes in the middle of the night when the moon is out and I am rocking my baby while everyone else sleeps, I can see a shadow of myself on the nursery wall holding and rocking my sweet Ellie.
-In those moments it is as if I hear God speaking deep in my heart and saying to me, “Savor this.
-You will not always be rocking babies in the middle of the night, and one day you WILL miss this.”
-Oh, how I wish I would have heard His voice saying those similar words to me as a single person.
+In those moments I am reminded, “Savor this.
+You will not always be rocking babies in the middle of the night, and one day you will miss this.”
+Oh, how I wish I would have remembered similar words as a single person.
 “Savor this.
 You will not always be alone in a quiet house.
-One day you WILL miss this.”
+One day you will miss this.”

-This was heavy on my heart to share with you this morning, Paula, and I pray you can use it to encourage the hearts of other single people who may need to be reminded of how perfect and precious God’s will is for our lives.
+This was heavy on my heart to share with you this morning, and I pray it encourages/reminds you of how perfect and precious God’s will is for our lives.